Professor Emma Haycraft

 My work tries to address the support gap, drawing on more than a decade of research to provide practical ways to overcome some of the more common pitfalls.

 I'm really proud of the Child Feeding Guide – created in collaboration with my colleagues, Dr Gemma Witcomb and Professor Claire Farrow.

 It’s a free online resource for caregivers which shares research-informed tips and tools – and is recommended by the NHS, British Heart Foundation as well as various healthcare and family information services and online parents’ groups.

 Another practical tool I’ve co-developed – with Professor Claire Farrow – is Vegetable Maths Masters, a free app for children.
 Drawing on our research, it combines fun games to practise maths skills with exposure to vegetables which has been shown to help children to learn to like – and to eat – more of these foods.

 It’s really important to educate and explain to caregivers that not all children will eat everything and that it can take time to learn to like foods, particularly unfamiliar or bitter tastes.
 It’s a typical part of children’s development and, for the vast majority, it's absolutely nothing to worry about.

-A tangent we’ve also been exploring is children’s emotional eating behaviours – eating when they feel happy or sad or bored.
+A tangent we’ve also been exploring is children’s avid eating behaviours – children who are constantly hungry and asking for food – via the APPETItE project.
 We’ve also looked at the emerging prevalence of children’s unhealthy snacking and screen use behaviours and how to support families to instil healthy behaviours in their school-age children.

-Other projects I’m currently involved in are investigating child nutrition and child development in Kenya, Peru and South Africa.
-We’re working with local partners to develop ways to foster optimal child development and feeding, while providing effective support for caregivers.
+Other projects I’ve recently been involved in have investigated child nutrition and child development in Kenya, Peru and South Africa.
+We’ve worked with local partners to develop ways to foster optimal child development and feeding, while providing effective support for caregivers.

 My research journey